tamerthamoqa/facenet-pytorch-glint360k/README.md

 ## Pre-trained model
+__Note__: The pre-trained model's architecture is different from the current version of the model architecture, you need to also download the resnet.py and utils_resnet.py files from the Google Drive link below:

-Link to download the pre-trained model using Triplet Loss [here](https://drive.google.com/file/d/10xcG7WrVRr7pCHimG3-3dI1YF6xDYXjA/view).
+Link to download the pre-trained model using Triplet Loss [here](https://drive.google.com/drive/folders/1gjlUAJOm7ePLOcFujJJrlBdLxn0wpO4o?usp=sharing).
-&nbsp;

-__Note:__ the training_triplets.npy file used to train this model is not available.
+__Note:__ The training_triplets.npy file used to train this model is not available, also an upgraded pre-trained model will be available soon.

 ## How to import and use the model
-1. Download the model weights from the link above into your project.
-2. Import the 'resnet.py' and the 'utils_resnet.py' modules from the 'models/' folder into your project in the same directory.
+1. Download the model weights file, and 'resnet.py' and 'utils_resnet.py' files from the link above into your project (resnet.py and utils_resnet.py will have to be in the same directory).
-3. Import the 'resnet.py' module and instantiate the model like the following example:
+2. Import the 'resnet.py' module and instantiate the model like the following example:

 ```
+import torch
+import torchvision.transforms as transforms
+import cv2
 from resnet import Resnet34Triplet

 checkpoint = torch.load('model_resnet34_triplet.pt')
 model = Resnet34Triplet(embedding_dimension=checkpoint['embedding_dimension'])
 model.load_state_dict(checkpoint['model_state_dict'])
 best_distance_threshold = checkpoint['best_distance_threshold']

+flag_gpu_available = torch.cuda.is_available()

+if flag_gpu_available:
+    device = torch.device("cuda")
+else:
+    device = torch.device("cpu")

+model.to(device)
+model = model.eval()

+preprocess = transforms.Compose([
+  transforms.ToPILImage(),
+  transforms.Resize(size=IMAGE_SIZE),  # Pre-trained model uses 160x160
+  transforms.ToTensor(),
+  transforms.Normalize(
+      mean=[0.5, 0.5, 0.5],  # Normalization settings for the pre-trained model
+      std=[0.5, 0.5, 0.5]
+  )
+])

+img = cv2.imread('face.jpg')  # Or from a cv2 video capture stream

+# Convert the image from BGR color (which OpenCV uses) to RGB color
+img = img[:, :, ::-1]

+img = preprocess(img.to(device))
+img = img.unsqueeze(0)

+embedding = model(img)

+# Turn embedding Torch Tensor to Numpy array
+embedding = embedding.cpu().detach().numpy()

 ```

-#### Model Performance
+#### Pre-trained Model Performance

 ![accuracy](pretrained_model_stats_safe_to_delete/lfw_accuracies_resnet34_triplet.png "LFW Accuracies")